getAlby/lightning-browser-extension/README.md

   - Load the extension via `opera:extensions`
   - Check the `Developer Mode` and load as unpacked from extension’s extracted directory.

+** Use the development LND account**

+To connect to a remote development LND node you can use a [test account](https://github.com/bumi/lightning-browser-extension/wiki/Test-setup)
+Configure BOB in the extension and pay ALICE on [https://regtest-alice.herokuapp.com/](https://regtest-alice.herokuapp.com/)

 ### Production

 - `yarn run build` builds the extension for all the browsers to `extension/BROWSER` directory respectively.